joejenett/i.webthings/_posts/2013-10-10-learning_about_characters.md

 excerpt: |

   <p>
   So.
-Something I linked to in a <a href="http://dailywebthing.com/linkport/archives/011035.shtml">recent <i>dailywebthing</i> post</a> sparked my interest and ended up helping me solve a little mystery that’s been bugging me for quite some time:
+Something I linked to in a recent <i>dailywebthing</i> post sparked my interest and ended up helping me solve a little mystery that’s been bugging me for quite some time:
   </p>
   <p>
   <a href="http://smartquotesforsmartpeople.com/">Smart Quotes for Smart People</a>